-Dr. Christian Behrenbruch and Dr. Christopher Burns are not regarded as independent directors.
+Dr. Christopher Burns is not regarded as an independent director.
 Due to the small size of the Company and the number of Board members, the committee is not comprised of a majority of independent Directors.

 Details relating to the relevant qualifications and experience of the members of the committee and the number of times the committee met throughout the reporting period and the individual attendances of the members at those meetings are set out on an Annual Basis in the Directors Report contained in the Company's Year End Financial Report which is released to the market and posted on the Company's website.